maoueh/personalhome/README.md

 leverage cookbook and roles to leverage this to create something better than this.
 I did not evaluated yet the difference between the current git approach and this idea.

+## Contribution

+Pick the right branch to work it and add a feature or modification that would work for it.
+Send a merge request.